 - Visible blood (“gross hematuria”) should prompt a visit to a urologist for evaluation

 - Blood the doctor finds on urine testing (“microscopic hematuria”) should also be evaluated by the treating physician, and in some cases requires evaluation by a urologist

 - Pain from sites where bladder cancer has spread

 - The majority of bladder cancer cases are diagnosed when patients are discovered to have blood in their urine.

 - Cystoscopy, a procedure in which a small camera is inserted into the bladder, is used to diagnose bladder cancer through visual inspection.

 - Biopsy of bladder cancer is performed as an outpatient procedure (in which the patient goes home the same day).
-The tumor can have many different appearances, but often will appear as a lump of tissue that extends out from the interior bladder wall (as pictured right).
+The tumor can have many different appearances but often will appear as a lump of tissue that extends out from the interior bladder wall (as shown).

 - The urologist removes the tumor from the bladder by scraping it out, with the intention of removing the entire tumor at one time.
 This tumor is sent to a pathologist who can determine the specific type of bladder cancer which then helps determine further treatment.

 - CT scan (and in some cases MRI) are commonly used to evaluate whether bladder cancer has spread.
 This shows great detail of the kidneys as well as lymph nodes, lung, liver, and bone (organs in which bladder cancer may spread).

 - A chest x-ray can show the spread of bladder cancer to the lungs and is often used for initial diagnosis and for follow-up appointments.

 - Intravenous pyelograms, CT urograms, or retrograde pyelograms are procedures that are performed to determine whether cancer is present in the kidneys or kidney tubes (ureters).

 - Bone scans and PET scans are x-rays that are only used in very specific situations.